 - Oath Spells.
 Some good options here, but half of them require concentration.
 That can be tough for paladins that are wading into battle and don’t have a great CON modifier.

 - Channel Divinity (Level 3).
 You get two options here, Peerless Athlete and Inspiring Smite.
 Peerless Athlete gives you 10 minutes of advantage on strength or dexterity checks plus boosts to carrying weight and jump distance.
-Inspiring Smite gives allies temporary HP after using Divine Smite.
+Inspiring Smite gives allies temporary hit points after using Divine Smite.

 - Aura of Alacrity (Level 7).
 This boosts your walking speed and the speed of allies that start their turns within 5 feet of you by 10.
 It increases again at Level 18.
 The radius is too small to be that useful.